-MSc students are required to keep statutory residence in Oxford.
+MSc students are required to keep statutory residence within 25 miles of Carfax Tower.
 Anyone leaving Oxford for an extended period of time during term must seek permission from the Proctors who may authorise it in special circumstances.
 Further guidance can be found in the University Student Handbook.